Pregnancy and MS Choices booklet

 Postpartum depression

-It is important that postpartum depression (also known as postnatal depression) is discussed with new parents, as research shows there is an increased risk in both mothers and fathers with MS. Your MS team should be aware of this and your midwife, health visitor and GP should all provide appropriate support.
-They should ensure you know the signs and symptoms and know how to access help and support should you require any.
+It is important that postpartum depression, also known as postnatal depression, is discussed with new parents, as research shows there is an increased risk in both mothers and fathers with MS. Your MS team should be aware of this and your midwife, health visitor and GP should all provide appropriate support.
+They should ensure you are aware of the signs and symptoms and know how to access support should this be needed.

-It is thought that there is a genetic susceptibility to the condition and that MS develops as a result of environmental influences on those who are genetically susceptible.
+However, it is thought that there is a genetic susceptibility to the condition and that MS develops as a result of environmental influences on those who are susceptible.

 Tips from other parents